-There is a fantastic charm when it comes to transitions and I think Kuragehime’s story will be one of those, although the animated release was left inconclusive, or at least not completely closed as we wish, it has earned lots of fans that continue reading the manga version of it.
+There is a fantastic charm when it comes to transitions.
+I think Kuragehime’s story will be one of those.
+Although the animated release was left inconclusive, or at least not completely closed as we wish.
+It has earned lots of fans that continue reading the manga version of it.

-Strange girl Tsukimi has been obsessed over jellyfishes her entire life, to the point that she loses her mind when she sees them and begins to dream.
-She became an illustrator and moved to Tokyo to find a job where she would express her love for jellyfish and drawings.
+Strange girl Tsukimi is obsessed over jellyfishes.
+She loses her mind when she sees them and begins to dream she is one of them.
+After becoming an illustrator she moves to Tokyo.
+She needs to find a job where she could express her love for jellyfishes and drawings.

 Starring Princess Jellyfish Japanese Movie